CroCoDai: A Stablecoin for Cross-Chain Commerce: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work we have presented \name, a stablecoin system for cross-chain commerce. \name facilitates cross-chain transfers by design, and is more resilient than a single-chain system to black swan events and price fluctuations.
-Our empirical analysis shows that with sufficient overcollateralization, the probability of system failure can be made small even under a model whose price data includes the highly volatile period after the collapse of the FTX exchange.
-We have presented three prototype implementations that rely on a quorum of relay nodes for cross-chain transfers and governance decisions.

-For future work, a first interesting direction is to implement a version of \name that performs all relay operations on-chain, as per the second design of \Cref{sec:relay_chain_designs}.
-Promising directions to achieve such a design would be to use trustless bridges as proposed in zkBridge, or succinct proofs of state such as those proposed for Algorand or Mina.
-This would remove the need for a trusted quorum of relay nodes, while maintaining \name's advantages over the single-chain DSS, i.e., higher resilience to black swan events and price fluctuations.
-A second interesting direction is to further investigate alternative collateral liquidation mechanisms -- for example, Salehi et al.\ \cite{salehi2021red} propose to mitigate liquidations from the DSS or remove them completely.
-For example, collateral of the same token type in a vault could be pooled together and liquidated only when the entire pool is underwater -- however, this would remove an incentive from users to overcollateralize.
-A third and final interesting research direction is system recovery after a 51\% attack on a coin chain.
-As we discussed in \Cref{sec:analysis}, such an attack could create stablecoins without matching collateral on a different chain.
-This is similar to the situation after a failed collateral auction in the DSS, so it may be possible to resolve it similarly -- i.e., with the governance token holders absorbing the losses.
+We have presented \name, a stablecoin for cross-chain commerce. \name facilitates cross-chain transfers by design, and is more resilient than a siloed baseline to black swan events and price fluctuations.
+We have presented a prototype implementation that relies on a quorum of relay nodes for cross-chain transfers and governance decisions, and which has better performance than a DSS-based baseline in terms of (expensive) transactions on the relay chain.
+For future work, an interesting direction is to implement a version of \name that performs all relay operations on-chain, as per the second variant of \Cref{sec:relay_chain_designs} -- e.g., using the approach of zkBridge, or succinct proofs of state as in Algorand or Mina.
+Another interesting direction is to further investigate alternative collateral liquidation mechanisms -- for example, Salehi et al.\ \cite{salehi2021red} propose to mitigate liquidations from the DSS or remove them completely.
+A final interesting research direction is system recovery after a 51\% attack on a coin chain.